vi-t-huynh/aznbb/README.md

 -   [ ] Currently focused on building out the frontend. (est: October, 2024)

+## ⚠️ Disclaimer

+-   **Not a Real Store:** Plantify is a demo application for educational purposes and does not represent a functioning eCommerce store.
+Transactions and inventory management are not real.

-Note: If you do not have an API key, some features may not work as intended.
+**Note**: If you do not have an API key, some features may not work as intended.
 Some functionality requires user to create a `.env` file with the necessary api key.

-README Last Updated: 09/21/2024
+**REAMME.md Last Updated**: 09/21/2024